Key Performance Metrics

 OSHA defines a recordable injury or illness as a work-related incident which results in death, days away from work, restricted work or transfer to another job, medical treatment beyond first aid, or loss of consciousness.
 The lower the TCIR, the better the performance.

-Please click the button below for historical data for each of the Companies as well as a consolidated Hawaiian Electric Companies TCIR (in Excel format).
+Please click the button below for each island region as well as a consolodiated Hawaiian Electric TCIR (in Excel format).

 Lost Time Rate